nextflow-io/nextflow/docs/config.rst

 -----------------

-The ``manifest`` configuration scope allows you to define some meta-data information needed when publishing your pipeline on GitHub or BitBucket.
+The ``manifest`` configuration scope allows you to define some meta-data information needed when publishing your pipeline project on GitHub, BitBucket or GitLab.

 The following settings are available: